wonderfulidea/shadow-remix/README.md

 The javascript code in this repo is compiled with [Electron](https://www.electronjs.org/) so that it can be run as a desktop app (rather than in a web browser).

 You will need to compile your own desktop app after following the steps to [set up an AWS bucket and permissions](docs/Backend_Setup.md) and create an `.env` file with your access keys.
-If make changes to the `ui` library, you will need to [compile it first](#compiling-ui-library) before compiling a new copy of the desktop app.
+If make changes to the UI library in the `app` directory, you will need to [compile it first](#compiling-ui-library) before compiling a new copy of the desktop app.

 The desktop app features a screensaver mode where you can show animations of previously drawn shadow-remixes if the station has remained inactive for a period of time.
 To enable this, you need to create a folder at `electron/animations/` and add several videos to this folder (preferably mp4).
 After making these changes you will need to recompile the app.
 Alternatively, if you would like to change these videos (or add new ones) without recompiling the app, you can edit the contents of the `resources/animations/` folder in the app's build and restart the app (on Mac, right click on the app's icon and select "Show Package Contents", on Windows right click on the app's icon and select "More > Open file location").
 To be safe, use filenames without spaces for any animations you add to the app.